blahpunk/woo-meta-cart-handler/README.md

 ## Features

-* Accepts Meta/Facebook/Instagram shop links with pre-filled products
+* Accepts Meta/Facebook/Instagram shop links with pre-filled products.
-* Parses the `products` parameter and auto-adds each product to the WooCommerce cart by SKU or ID
+* Parses the `products` parameter and auto-adds each product to the WooCommerce cart by **ID or SKU**.
-* Supports both simple products and product variations (using SKU or direct ID)
+* Supports both simple products and **product variations** (by numeric ID or SKU).
-* Robust parsing: supports alphanumeric SKUs with dashes/underscores
+* Robust parsing: tokens may include parent ID/SKU + variation ID/SKU + quantity.
+* Optional `fbch=ping` health check confirms plugin is active.
-* Handles WooCommerce cart initialization timing safely
+* Handles WooCommerce cart initialization timing safely.
-* Optional raw `QUERY_STRING` fallback parsing (for hosts where `$_GET` is unreliable)
+* Raw `QUERY_STRING` fallback parsing for hosts where `$_GET` is unreliable.
-* Full debug logging to WordPress debug log (can be silenced with `FBCH_VERBOSE` constant)
+* Verbose debug logging to WordPress debug log (controlled by `FBCH_VERBOSE`).
-* Prevents duplicate reprocessing with transient loop guard
+* Prevents duplicate reprocessing with transient loop guard.
-* Always redirects to a clean `/cart/` URL after handling
+* Always redirects to a clean `/cart/` URL after handling.

 ---